Twitter Permanently Suspends Steve Bannon Account After Beheading Comments

 Permanently suspending an account will remove it from view, and the violator will not be allowed to create new accounts during that time, according to Twitter's rules.

-YouTube and Facebook channels for The War Room: Pandemic are still live.
+YouTube and Facebook channels for War Room: Pandemic are still live.

 YouTube has a "three-strikes" policy before an account is terminated.
 Any strike temporarily disables uploading for at least a week.